Zeus-Moose/Zeus-Moose.github.io/content/privacy.md

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
 This does not include trusted third parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.

 ### Where is the data stored?

-This site is hosted by [CloudFlare](https://www.cloudflare.com/privacypolicy/) on their global network.
+This Website is hosted as a [GitHub Pages website](https://help.github.com/en/github/site-policy/github-privacy-statement).
+GitHub may collect User Personal Information from visitors to this GitHub Pages website, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of this Website and the Service.
 Our email is managed by [ProtonMail](https://proton.me/) in Switzerland.

 ### Third party links